Notifications for Confluent Cloud

 The connector failed to start due to an error

-API keys resource-scoped for Kafka clusters are not propagated to Data Plane
+API keys resource-scoped for Kafka clusters are not propagated to the data plane

-Schema Registry role bindings are not propagated to Data Plane
+Schema Registry role bindings are not propagated to the data plane

 Running to Failed